conrizzo/AstroWebsite/src/content/blog/using-var-and-let-in-javascript.md

 <h4>Summary:</h4>
 <span class="variable-color">Const</span> should always be the first choice when declaring a variable.
 If something must change decide whether to use <span class="variable-color">Let</span> or <span class="variable-color">Var</span>.
-If possible, using <span class="variable-color">Let</span> instead of Var is the better organizational approach since it does a better job at seperation of concerns.
+If possible, using <span class="variable-color">Let</span> instead of Var is the better organizational approach since it does a better job at separation of concerns.